markstock/multistep/README.md

 and [here](https://programming-language-benchmarks.vercel.app/problem/nbody).
 In that test, the five most massive bodies in the Solar System are simulated for 50,000 years using Euler (1st order) time steps of 1/100th year.
 The fastest programs complete the 5 million steps in about 0.3 seconds.
+The positional error in the CLG's benchmark results is no doubt massive, on the order of 10 AU, even though that benchmark tracks only the energy error (which is much easier to maintain).
-In the case here, though, we run for only 100 years and vary the time step length.
+Instead, we run for only 100 years and vary the time step length.
-The error metric here uses final position, measured in AUs, and not energy (which, being an integral measure, is easier to achieve).
-We find that taking 0.01 year Euler time steps results in very poor accuracy.
-To achieve even 0.1 AU mean positional error (which still means your probe will fail to intercept), we had to use time steps of 36 minutes, or about 14700x shorter than the CLG's problem specification.
+To achieve even 0.1 AU mean positional error (which still means your probe will fail to intercept) over a 100 year span using Euler integration, we had to use time steps of 36 minutes, or about 14700x more time steps than the CLG's problem specification.
-To get that same error (0.1 AU in final position), the Richardson-Verlet method needs to take a step only once every 8 months of simulation time, or 69x longer than in the CLG benchmark.
+To get that same error, the Richardson-Verlet method needs to take a step only once every *8 months* of simulation time, or 69x fewer steps than in the CLG benchmark.
-This means that we can speed up the calculation - in theory - by a factor of 1 million, just by using a smarter method for time stepping.
+This means that we can maintain accuracy while speeding up the calculation by a factor of 1 million, just by using better numerical methods.
+Note that 1e-11 AU is 5 feet, achievable with Adams-Bashforth 5th order using time steps of 1 day, or 100 billion times more accurate than using the Euler method.

-Another important note is that in the program and the above plots, the multi*stage* (Runge-Kutta) methods take 2x, 3x, and 4x longer time steps than the multi*step* methods.
+An important note is that in the program and the above plots, the multi*stage* (Runge-Kutta) methods take 2x, 3x, and 4x longer time steps than the multi*step* methods.
 This is so that we can compare the error to the computational effort, as the Runge-Kutta methods perform more derivative evaluations per time *step*.
 This means that the x-axis in the above plots can be directly compared to computational effort.
+In some plots, the x is labelled correctly as "delta t per evaluation."

 ### Future work
 This is still a toy program, meant to test various forward integrators.